12 of The Best Retro Christmas Toys

 Battling Tops (1968-late 80s)

 Battling Tops is the classic board game, which involves spinning tops where the object of the game is to have the last standing spinning top.
 Initially, the game was very popular and throughout the 1970’s sales of the game remained strong.
 In 1977, in light of the recently released Star Wars and the popularity surrounding the movie at the time, the game was re-named Battling Spaceships.

-The game became increasingly popular in the 1970’s and 1980’s with numerous specials for the World Cups introduced throughout the period and they have become valuable collector’s items for those who still have them.
+The game became increasingly popular in the 1970’s and 1980’s with numerous specials for the World Cups introduced throughout the period.

 Star Wars Toys (1977-1985)

 The Kenner Star Wars toys were based on characters from the first three Star Wars movies produced from 1977 to 1985.
 From the beginning of the production on the first film to the last in 1985, over 300 million Star Wars figurines were sold.